clarkema/bingewatch/README.md

 You can temporarily ignore a channel by commenting out its line with a leading `#`

+### Scanning

+Run `./binge show` to just list new videos without downloading them.
+This is essentially a dry run, and otherwise works exactly like normal Bingewatch invocation.

 ## Caveats

 The YouTube channel RSS feeds only contain the most recent 15 videos.
 If your